-Students whose families are members of the Christian Reformed Church and who thus contribute regularly to Calvin College through denominational quotas receive a Denominational Grant.
-The amount of this grant is determined in part by the distance between the student's home and the college as measured in a direct line.
-For purposes of this grant, the home of an unmarried student is considered to be that of his parents; that of a married student to be his residence before enrolling at Calvin.
-However, out-of-state students who meet the residency requirements of the Michigan Competitive Scholarship or Tuition Grant, must also be considered Michigan residents for purposes of the Denominational Grant.
+Students whose families are members of the Christian Reformed Church and who contribute regularly to Calvin College through denominational quotas receive a Denominational Grant.
+The amount of the grant is determined in part by the distance between the student's home and the college as measured in a direct line.

+The home of an unmarried student under 24 years of age is considered to be that of his or her parents.
 If a student's parents are not members of the denomination, the grant is based on the location of the Christian Reformed Church of which the student is a member.
+Students who are married or 24 or older will receive the grant based on their permanent residence.

-When the need of a student is met by a State of Michigan Competitive Scholarship or Tuition Grant, the Denominational Grant is reduced to keep the total amount of aid within the maximum permitted by state regulations.
+Out-of-state students who meet the residency requirements for the Michigan Competitive Scholarship or Tuition Grant will be considered Michigan residents for purposes of the Denominational Grant.
+When the need of a student is met by the Michigan Competitive Scholarship or Tuition Grant, the Denominational Grant is reduced to keep the total amount of aid within the maximum permitted by state regulations.

+If a student enrolls in a combined curriculum course of study with another college, he or she will receive the Denominational Grant for students living within ten miles of campus for the period of enrollment in the program.

-The Denominational Grants for 1988-89 are:
+The Denominational Grants for 1989-90 are: